inex/IXP-Manager/tools/installers/README.md

 To install on this platform, please proceed as follows:

-1. Prepare a physical / virtual machine with 8GB of disk space and 2GB of RAM.
+1. Prepare a physical / virtual machine with (minimum) 8GB of disk space and 2GB of RAM.
+We recommend LVM so so partitions can be grown on the fly.
 2. Attach / insert the latest [Ubuntu 16.04 LTS](http://releases.ubuntu.com/16.04/) 64-bit PC (AMD64) server install image and boot.
 3. At the initial menu where you choose *Install Ubuntu Server*, first:
    * Press F4